junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Referred to the House Committee on Energy and Commerce.
 - 2007-09-27 — Referred to the Subcommittee on Health.
+- 2008-03-11 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2008-03-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-04-08 — Placed on the Union Calendar, Calendar No. 351.
+- 2008-04-08 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-569.
+- 2008-04-08 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-569.